Document

 Can a daughter claim a share in her father’s property where her father had passed away before the amendment made in 2005, giving equal rights to daughters and sons?

-No. Both the daughter and the father has to be alive on the date of the amendment for the daughter to get the benefit, irrespective of whether she has been married or not on that date.
+No. Both the daughter and the father have to be alive on the date of the amendment for the daughter to get the benefit, irrespective of whether she has been married or not on that date.
 If the father has passed away before the amendment date, then she wouldn’t have been a daughter on the date of the amendment.
 Hence she cannot claim a share in father’s property.

 Are there any minimum number of coparceners required for an entity to be taxed as HUF?